Skip to content

 Alpha-Hexachlorocyclohexane in Connecticut Drinking Water

-Alpha-Hexachlorocyclohexane has been detected in water systems serving 3,384 ZIP codes nationwide.
+Alpha-Hexachlorocyclohexane has been tracked across Connecticut drinking water.
 Here is what you need to know about alpha-hexachlorocyclohexane in your drinking water and how it may affect your household.

 What Is Alpha-Hexachlorocyclohexane?